Les plantes qui purifient l’air : choisir, placer, entretenir - Verdeia

 Bedroom

 Sansevieria near the window + Chlorophytum hanging.
-Calm atmosphere, spaced watering, no scented diffuser nearby.
+Calm atmosphere, infrequent watering, no scented diffuser nearby.

-Pothos placed high (away from vapors) + Aglaonema on a console.
+Pothos placed high (away from fumes) + Aglaonema on a console.
 Open the window after cooking, not during.

 Office

-Spathiphyllum 1–2 m from a window + small Sansevieria on the shelf.
-Clean lines, simple maintenance.
+Spathiphyllum 1–2 m from a window + small Sansevieria on the tray.
+Clean lines, simple care.

 Group 3–5 plants per area: more leaf surface, more visual impact, and slightly softer local humidity.